chancegarcia/box.net-v2api-sdk/README.md

     GNU General Public License for more details.

 tasks:
+- [ ] v0.5.0
+  - [ ] Add deprecation notice that the Client class will be removed. exact version removal undetermined
+  - [ ] Add deprecation notice that the `Collection` class will be removed in v0.6.0
+- [ ] v0.6.0
+  - go to full composer dependency mode
+  - add composer `doctrine/collections` requirement
 - [ ] Client class
     - Note: token information as well as client id and secret are set from outside source/storage
     - [x] get access token given authorization code